Your cart is currently empty!

 - LED light degrades a lot slower than traditional light sources.

-2. Use Motion Sensors to Turn Lights on and off when There’s Motion Detected.
+2. Use Motion Sensors to Turn Lights On and Off

 Motion sensors are often overlooked in commercial lighting because facility managers can just turn lights on and off when they leave.